-• With the exception of Sections 1.1 and 3.6, each section has exactly two preview activities.
-These preview activities should be completed by the students prior to the classroom discussion of the section.
-The purpose of the preview activities is to prepare students to participate in the classroom discussion of the section.
-Some preview activities will review prior mathematical work that is necessary for the new section.
+- With the exception of Section 3.6, each section has exactly two beginning activities.
+These activities should be completed by the students prior to the classroom discussion of the section.
+The purpose of the beginning activities is to prepare students to participate in the classroom discussion of the section.
+Some of these activities will review prior mathematical work that is necessary for the new section.
 This prior work may contain material from previous mathematical courses or it may contain material covered earlier in this text.
-Other preview activities will introduce new concepts and definitions that will be used when that section is discussed in class.

-- Several progress checks are included in each section.
+Other beginning activities will introduce new concepts and definitions that will be used when that section is discussed in class. - Several Progress Checks are included in each section.
 These are either short exercises or short activities designed to help the students determine if they are understanding the material as it is presented.
 Some progress checks are also intended to prepare the student for the next topic in the section.
-Answers to the progress checks are provided in Appendix B. - Explorations and activities are included at the end of the exercises of each section.
-These activities can be done individually or in a collaborative learning setting, where students work in groups to brainstorm, make conjectures, test each others' ideas, reach consensus, and, it is hoped, develop sound mathematical arguments to support their work.
+Answers to the Progress Checks are provided in Appendix B. - Explorations and activities are included at the end of the exercises of each section.
+These activities can be done individually or in a collaborative learning setting, where students work in groups to brainstorm, make conjectures, test each other's ideas, reach consensus, and, it is hoped, develop sound mathematical arguments to support their work.
 These activities can also be assigned as homework in addition to the other exercises at the end of each section.